aws-samples/aws-ml-data-lake-workshop/README.md

 6. Click Create function
 7. In code editor, copy and paste the code under lambda folder of this project.
 8. For variable bigdataStreamName, choose the name of the stream created in Section 1.
+Also verify the client is innitialized to the region you are in (us-west-2/us-east-1 etc).

  ![](images/lambda-003.png)